authzed/docs/docs/spicedb-self-hosted/overview.md

 Although not required, we recommend a Support Tier if purchasing a license for SpiceDB Enterprise.

-For more information, please [schedule an introductory call].
+For more information, please [book a call].

-[schedule an introductory call]: https://authzed.com/call/?utm_source=docs

 ## Recommended Environment for SpiceDB Enterprise